A CITMA careers webinar

 to mark National Careers Week 2022

 Friday 11 March 2022

 12.30 – 1.30 pm

-To mark National Careers Week, from 7 to 12 March 2022, the Chartered Institute of Trade Mark Attorneys (CITMA) have organised a free webinar to introduce trade mark careers to would-be recruits.
-They’ve invited supporters of our Careers in Ideas outreach campaign to share the event details with anyone they know who might be interested in becoming a Chartered Trade Mark Attorney.
-Please do spread the word as widely as you can, in particular to school and university students who haven’t yet had much contact with the IP professions.
+To mark National Careers Week, from 7 to 12 March 2022, the Chartered Institute of Trade Mark Attorneys (CITMA) organised a free webinar to introduce trade mark careers to would-be recruits.
+They invited supporters of our Careers in Ideas outreach campaign to share the event details with anyone they knew who might be interested in becoming a Chartered Trade Mark Attorney, in particular school and university students who hadn’t yet had much contact with the IP professions.